albertlauncher/plugins/README.md

 )
 ```

-A minimal working example of an albert Plugin looks like:
+A minimal working example of an Albert plugin looks like:

 ```cpp
 #pragma once